Morgan Franklin Fellowship Announces Three New Board Members

 For Immediate Release

-MANCHESTER, NH (1/27/21) — Morgan Franklin Fellowship (MFF) today announced three new board members who will help to support the nonprofit’s mission of providing individuals and organizations tools to build pathways towards financial independence.
+MANCHESTER, NH (1/27/21) — Morgan Franklin Fellowship (MFF) today announced a few new board members who will help to support the nonprofit’s mission of providing individuals and organizations tools to build pathways towards financial independence.

 The new board members are:

 - Griffin Dunaway of Raleigh, NC; an advisor with Morgan Legacy Partners (MLP) and an associate with Cushman & Wakefield

 - Marc Lussier of Candia, NH; the vice president of operations at Geophysical Survey Systems.
 Inc. (GSSI) and a partner with Lear Capital Partners

 “We are delighted to have Griffin and Marc join the MFF board,” states MFF Executive Director Judi Window.
 “Their diverse expertise brings an exciting new level of knowledge and experience to our work and will help us continue to grow our important programs and services.”

 Morgan Franklin Fellowship’s (MFF) free, signature online program, the Standards of Financial Literacy (SFL), supports the concept of personal financial freedom by giving participants of all ages the insight to set goals, track spending, and understand net worth.
 Upon successful completion of SFL’s six-module course, participants become an MFF Fellow.
 Becoming an MFF Fellow is the ticket to access additional MFF courses and opportunities for mentoring, networking, internships and real-world projects.